-I specialize in working with law firm lawyers.
+I specialize in working with lawyers.
 I worked at law firms as a lawyer prior to my career as a psychologist, I am familiar with the demands and dynamics of law firm environments, and many of my current and former clients have been law firm lawyers.

 Described below are some of the potential benefits of therapy for lawyers.